Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/7-Hash_Based_Data_Structures-slides.md

 ## Hash Trie

-- Inserting arbitrary (or worse, user-determined) keys into the Patricia tree can lead to highly unbalanced branches, enlarging proof-sizes and lookup times.
+- Inserting arbitrary (or worse, user-determined) keys into the Patricia tree can lead to highly unbalanced branches, enlarging proof-sizes and lookup times.<!-- .element: class="fragment" data-fragment-index="1" -->
-- Solution: pre-hash the data before inserting it to make keys random.
+- Solution: pre-hash the data before inserting it to make keys random.<!-- .element: class="fragment" data-fragment-index="2" -->
-- _Resistance against partial collision is important._
+- Resistance against partial collision is important.<!-- .element: class="fragment" data-fragment-index="3" -->
-- Could be a Merkle trie or regular.
+- Could be a Merkle trie or regular.<!-- .element: class="fragment" data-fragment-index="4" -->

+Notes:
+- Q: Why would pre-hashing the data make the keys random?
+A: Because each piece of data should be unique! it is a good selection scheme.
+    Talk about how to determine keys in bitcoin state tree

 ---